-- If you connect your appliances to the generator, use the appropriate-sized extension cord. - Consider installing carbon monoxide alarms inside your home. - Look at the labels on lighting, appliances and equipment you plan to connect to determine the amount of power that will be needed to operate them.
+If you connect your appliances to the generator, use the appropriate-sized extension cord.

+Look at the labels on lighting, appliances and equipment you plan to connect to determine the amount of power that will be needed to operate them.
 If your equipment draws more power than the generator can produce, you may blow a fuse on the generator or damage the connected equipment.